markvelous/fabot/README.md

 VALID_PERIOD = 5
 ```

+`I am still working on this ...`

 Execute the bot for flashswap or normalswap
 ```bash
 node ./src/bot_flashswap.js
 #or
 node ./src/bot_normalswap.js
 ```
-Once there is an arbitrage (shown in the console logs), stop the bot (Ctrl-C)
+Once there is an arbitrage (shown in the console logs), stop the bot (Ctrl-C).

 ## License